Effective leaders actively work to break the glass ceiling.

 Brad decides to elicit from his boss the top job competencies for the new VP position.
 From those requirements, he develops objective criteria he can measure against experience and education.

-He then has a meeting with all of his managers telling them about the position and to let him know in private if they are interested.
+He then has a meeting with all of his managers, telling them about the position and letting them know in private if they are interested.

-After the meeting, all his male managers show up in his office submitting their candidacy for the position.
-Kelly seeing the “boys meeting” decided to come back when Brad is alone.
+After the meeting, all his male managers show up in his office, submitting their candidacy for the position.
+Kelly seeing the “boys meeting,” decided to come back when Brad was alone.
 After all, she does have work to do.

-Kelly didn’t seem to exhibit the same enthusiastic interest as his male managers, but he realizes he should not assume her level of interest simply because she behaves differently than his male managers.
+Kelly doesn’t seem to exhibit the same enthusiastic interest as his male managers, but he realizes he should not assume her level of interest simply because she behaves differently than his male managers.

 He tells her he thinks she is a great manager and that it would be a great opportunity for her.

-Later that week Brad calls all his managers to a meeting and informed them of his choice of whom he will sponsor and mentor.
+Later that week, Brad called all his managers to a meeting and informed them of his choice of whom he would sponsor and mentor.
 He tells them he laid out all criteria against their performance reviews, experience, and education and training.

 That process revealed Kelly’s qualifications and potential were at the top of the list.
 After he told them he was sponsoring Kelly, you could hear a pin drop.

 There was total silence and solemn facial expressions among the men, except for Gary.
-He was angry, evident by him getting up and leaving the meeting.
+He was angry, as evidenced by his getting up and leaving the meeting.

-Gary later expressed his displeasure for Brad’s decision and even accused him of ‘reverse discrimination’.
+Gary later expressed his displeasure with Brad’s decision and even accused him of ‘reverse discrimination.
 Gary ended up leaving the company and never spoke to Brad again.